sunxiayi/sunxiayi.github.io/_posts/CS/2025-09-02-Learn_by_doing_Using_AI_to_build_an_iOS_app.md

 ---
-title: Learn by doing: Using AI to build an iOS app
+title: Learn by doing - Using AI to build an iOS app
 date: 2024-09-02
 categories: CS
 tags: